 - Test Before You Send – Always, always, always test new email campaigns before you send them.
 There is nothing more off-putting and embarrassing than an unfinished or badly created campaign going outlive.
 This is a mistake that can easily be avoided.

 - Make Sure It Is Automated – Unless you are managing an email list of under 10 people, you need that list to be automated as much as possible.
 This means that pre-written messages will be sent to individual users based on their past behavior.
 For example, new arrivals would receive a welcome email, people who haven’t visited the page in over 2 weeks would be sent a re-connecting email, etc.

 As you can see, most of these focus on providing an enhanced customer experience, and this will always be the key focal point of any email marketing campaign.
 The customer must feel pampered, whilst you are subtly trying to sell them a product or service.

 The customer must never feel pushed or bombarded with repetitive notices or things that they have no interest in.
 Providing this level of customer care will not only endear your customers to you but will make them more likely to respond positively to any future email campaigns you send their way.

 What Is The Best Time To Send An Email Campaign?

-BTW have you noticed, there are companies and marketers, who does not send emails on weekend time.
-The time between Monday and Thursday and maybe on Friday, yet Saturday and Sunday is like day off for everyone.
+BTW have you noticed, that there are companies and marketers, who do not send emails on weekends time.
+The time between Monday and Thursday and maybe on Friday, yet Saturday and Sunday are like days off for everyone.

 Having said that, there are numerous studies that have been conducted on a staggering amount of email campaigns and their success rates, and the general best times to conduct email campaigns are midweek, between the hours of 9 a.m. and 11 a.m.